JamesMGreene/gh-cover-letter/README.md

 return the favor:
 **I want to work for GitHub, and I will do my best to ensure we continue to push the envelope!**

 As amazing as GitHub already is, I am confident that I can help us achieve even more!
-I already have been [collecting my ideas][cover-letter/github-todo] for quite a few new features, as well as noting a few bugs whose squashing I'd like to see to personally.
-After I had created the initial draft of this list, I was so invigorated at the prospect of being a part of the GitHub family that I couldn't even stop myself from continuing to add more and more ideas to it.
+I have already been [collecting my ideas][cover-letter/github-todo] for quite a few new features, as well as noting a few bugs whose squashing I'd like to see to personally.
+After I had created the initial draft of this list, I was so invigorated at the prospect of being a part of the GitHub family that I couldn't stop myself from continuing to add more and more ideas to it.
-Ironically, perhaps, but not surprisingly: most of the handful of bugs that I noted were found as a direct result of putting this very "gh-cover-letter" repo together.
+Ironically, but perhaps not surprisingly, most of the bugs that I noted were found as a direct result of putting this very "gh-cover-letter" repo together.
 As a believer in dogfooding (or "eating your own dog food"), this seemed like the perfect experience to kick off what I hope will be the start of my career at GitHub!

-GitHub helps people build amazing software together<sup>\[[2][gh/about]\]</sup> by creating the tools that make collaborating and writing software easier.<sup>\[[3][gh/jobs]\]</sup> In doing so, I firmly believe that GitHub has established itself as the currently uncontested "King of Code Hosts".
+GitHub helps people build amazing software together<sup>\[[2][gh/about]\]</sup> by creating the tools that make collaborating and writing software easier.<sup>\[[3][gh/jobs]\]</sup> In doing so, I firmly believe that GitHub has established itself as the uncontested "King of Code Hosts".
 Now, I want to help GitHub make collaboration even better!

 ### Technical Prowess